 Keto Pumpkin Blondies are my latest crush.
 They are a perfect little treat so I can get my pumpkin spice fix without feeling guilty as they are only 2g net carbs per serving.

 These blondies were inspired by my Keto Pumpkin Chocolate Chip Cookies as they have a similar texture and flavours.
+If you like these blondies you will enjoy this Sugar Free Banana Pudding Brownies recipe.
+You might also enjoy these Low Carb Gingerbread Brownies.

 🥘 Main ingredients used